NikleshPhabiani/Notes/Book_Notes.md

 * Studies show that the more team members are encouraged to socialize and interact face-to-face, the more engaged they feel, the more energy they have, and the longer they can stay focused on a task.

+## Atomic Habits - James Clear

+* A habit is a routine or a behavior performed regularly, and in many cases automatically

+* Changes that seem small and unimportant at first will compound into remarkable results when you stick with them for years

+* You get what you repeat

+* Time magnifies the margin between success and failure.
+It will multiply whatever you feed it.
+Good habits make time your ally.
+Bad habits make time your enemy.

+* Habits need to persist long enough to break the Plateau of Latent Potential, in which the initial growth is very slow, and once you cross the threshold, you see remarkable results.

+* Goals are about the results you want to achieve.
+Systems are the processes that lead to those results.

+* Goals are good for setting a direction.
+Systems are good for making progress.

+* Fix the inputs and the outputs will fix themselves

+* The purpose of goals is to win the game.
+The purpose of systems is to keep playing the game.
+True long-term thinking is goal-less thinking.
+It is a cycle of endless refinement and continuous improvement.

+* You do not rise to the level of your goals.
+You fall to the level of your systems.

+* Changing habits is challenging because:
+  * We try to change the wrong thing
+  * We try to change our habits in the wrong way

+*